-The Or Double is a 32-bit instruction that ORs the value in the accumulator with the value (Aaaa) or an 8-digit (max) constant value.
+The Or Double is a 32 bit instruction that ors the value in the accumulator with the value (Aaaa), which is either two consecutive V-memory locations or an 8 digit (max.) constant value.
 The result resides in the accumulator.
 Discrete status flags indicate if the result of the Or Double is zero or a negative number (the most significant bit is on).